Timeline of Heart Innovations & Discoveries

 - Eduardo Marbán, MD, PhD, director of the Smidt Institute, presents the 10-year progress report.

-- Our interventional cardiology team, led by Raj Makkar, MD and Saibal Kar, MD, continued to pioneer the development of percutaneous heart valve repair and replacement.
+- Our interventional cardiology team, led by Raj Makkar, MD continued to pioneer the development of percutaneous heart valve repair and replacement.
 Smidt Heart Institute physicians have performed more percutaneous mitral valve repairs and aortic valve replacements than any other U.S. medical center.
 Our physicians will play a primary role in teaching these techniques to fellow practitioners around the world, and in directing the next wave of clinical studies.

 - In electrophysiology, Sumeet Chugh, MD, director of the landmark Oregon Sudden Unexpected Death Study, made significant progress in the quest to predict which individuals are most likely to suffer sudden cardiac arrest.